Health and Safety Consultants & Accreditation Experts

 The majority of manual handling injuries aren’t caused by lifting or pulling heavy objects alone - they can be caused (and intensified) by repetitive movements, as well as the distance that the item is carried.

-The height that the item is picked up from and put down can also have an impact on the severity of manual handling injuries.
+The height at which the item is picked up and put down can also have an impact on the severity of manual handling incidents.

 Incorrect movements and actions when handling objects can also result in injury, which is why it’s so important that the correct procedures are followed and the relevant training is completed.

-Any manual handling injuries that occur at work can have serious implications for the employee and the employer.
+Any manual handling accidents that occur at work can have serious implications for the employee and the employer.

 If health and safety protocol hasn’t been followed and the injury could’ve been prevented by the employer, then the employer may be liable for the injury and be sued.

-The business reputation could be tarnished, and the business will have to cover wages and even the hiring of a new employee to cover for sick leave.
+The business's reputation could be tarnished, and the business will have to cover wages and even the hiring of a anew employee to cover sick leave.

 What Are the Health and Safety Requirements?